stusta-hsh/hsh-hsv/api/readme.md

 This functions simplify the handling of messages between the client and the server.

 *	`output($obj)`: Encodes a given object to JSON and echoes it back to the requester.

 	Instead of directly echoing JSON in the endpoints, this function should be used.
 This makes it possible for a endpoint function to quickly use results from other endpoint functions, as these retrurn a PHP object instead of echoing a string.

 *	`require_param`: Simplifies the handling of wrong requests.

 	The function checks whether the	given variable exists.
 If it does, the variable is returned, if not, the request is rejected	with the HTTP stats code 401 (Bad request) and the script is aborted.

 	It is intended to be used like this:
 	```
 	$user = require_param($_POST['user']);
 	```

+### Authorization Functions
+This functions provide access control features for the API endpoints.

+*	`authenticate`: Before a user becomes authorized to do something, it needs to be verified, that the user is who he claims to be.

+	Authentication is achieved here through PHP sessions.
+After a user [logs in](/user.md), a cookie with an cryptic session ID is stored on the client.
+Information about this session, like the users ID, is saved on the server, invisible for the user.

+	If you want to authenticate the user, you need to check whether a session exists with the ID specified in the request.

+	This function returns the user ID of the currently logged in user.

+*	`authorize`: In order to grant access to something, you first need to authenticate the user, determine the roles he holds an compare them to the required role.
+If they match, access is granted.

+	The roles a user holds are listed in the table [`user_roles`](db.md); the role tree is specified in the file `roles.json` (In a file, not the database, because the file can be statically loaded into the servers memory, and recursive querys in SQL are impossible or at least inefficient).

+	This function returns a boolean value, whether the user is authorized or not.